PlanX-Universe/PlanXFlow/README.md

 - **Planning Model**: A conceptual model encompassing the interplay among a suitable planning type, relevant world context, and desired user features.
 - **Technology Selection**: Highlights the importance of choosing appropriate planning technologies and the necessary support for such decision-making.
-- **Data Provenance**: To ensure clarity and traceability of data sources and transformations throughout all lifecycle phases.
+- **Provenance Data**: To ensure clarity and traceability of data sources and transformations throughout all lifecycle phases.

 ## Core Features